jataware/cartwright/docs/temporal_resolution.md

 Temporal resolution detection is a sub-problem in the larger problem of dataset alignment: given two datasets with possibly different temporal resolutions, how can we align them so that they can be compared?
 Cartwright's temporal resolution detection is a first step in this process.

 ## Detection Process
-During the `columns_classified()` process if a dataset contains data at evenly spaced time intervals, the resolution is automatically detected.
+Given data at evenly spaced time intervals, the resolution can be automatically detected.
 A simple heuristic is used to perform the analysis:
 1. convert all unique dates/times to unix timestamps
 2. sort the timestamps and compute the delta time between each
 3. find the median of the deltas